The most comprehensive course for learning Jetpack Compose

 Accessibility

-So that you can sure your UI is accessible for your users, throughout the projects we will cover the different approaches we take to apply accessibility concepts to our composables
+So that you can sure your UI is accessible for your users, throughout the projects we will cover the different approaches we take to apply accessibility concepts to our composables.

 Theming